Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Conclusion Outlook

-In general, we saw indications of reductions in perceived cognitive load by presenting \acrshort{cn} or \acrshort{dcn}.
-Due to the consistency in which this occurs, it is possible that there are beneficial effects regarding a reduction of cognitive load when students are presented with a visualization.
-A decrease in \acrshort{ecl} should, in theory, lead to improved learning outcomes when learning with visualization, if this decrease coincides with an increase in germane cognitive load \cite{vanMerrienboer2005Cognitive,gerjets2009scientific}.
-If we find a decrease in all types of cognitive load, it could be that the questions become inherently easier when asked and solved in \acrshort{cn} or \acrshort{dcn}.
-Another point to consider is that the cognitive load induced on the learner could be context-dependent, i.e., for some question types, cognitive load change by presentation of a visualization might differ from other question types.
-In addition, learning with visualization could also improve the competency of participants when solving questions in uncomplemented Dirac notation.
-Investigating further whether there is any statistical significant benefit for students presented with visualization, and under which circumstances and in which contexts this occurs, could therefore be of great interest to the quantum education community.
+In general, we saw indications of reductions in perceived cognitive load by presenting \ac{cn} or \ac{dcn}.
+Due to the consistency with which this occurs, it is possible that there are beneficial effects regarding a reduction of cognitive load when students are presented with a visualization.
+A decrease in \acl{ecl} should, in theory, lead to improved learning outcomes when learning with visualization, provided this decrease coincides with an increase in \acl{gcl}~\cite{vanMerrienboer2005Cognitive,gerjets2009scientific}.
+If we also find a decrease in \acl{icl}, it could be that the questions become inherently easier when asked and solved in \ac{cn} or \ac{dcn}, which would mean they provide beneficial complementary strategies according to the \ac{deft} framework.
+Another point to consider is that the cognitive load of learners could be context-dependent.
+For example, for some question types, an effect on cognitive load from presentation of a visualization may differ from other question types.
+In addition, learning with visualization could also improve the competency of participants when solving questions in uncomplemented \ac{dn}.
+Investigating further whether there is a benefit for students who are presented with visualization, and under which circumstances and in which contexts this occurs, could therefore be of great interest.
+Studies with higher numbers of participants should separate by experience with \ac{dn} or quantum physics in general, as we expect higher reluctance towards mathematical notation for those who are not as familiar with it.